Charles Leonard Hamblin: Career and life

 Hamblin was born in Petersham, New South Wales on 20 November 1922.
 His parents were Charles Oswald Hamblin and Katherine May Whyte.
 He attended North Sydney Boys High School and Geelong Grammar.
 Interrupted by the Second World War and radar service in the Australian Air Force, Hamblin's studies included Arts (Philosophy and Mathematics), Science (Physics), and an MA in Philosophy (First Class Honours) at the University of Melbourne.
 He obtained a doctorate in 1957 at the London School of Economics on the topic Language and the Theory of Information, apparently under Karl Popper, critiquing Claude Shannon's information theory from a semantic perspective.
 From 1955, he was lecturer at N.S.W.
 University of Technology, and later professor of philosophy at the same place, until his death in 1985, during which time the organization had been renamed The University of New South Wales.

 In the second half of the 1950s, Hamblin worked with the third computer available in Australia, a DEUCE computer manufactured by the English Electric Company.
-For the DEUCE, he designed one of the first programming languages, later called GEORGE, which was based on Reverse Polish Notation.
-His associated compiler (language translator) translated the programs formulated in GEORGE into the machine language of the computer in 1957.
+For the DEUCE, he designed one of the first programming languages, later called GEORGE (General Order Generator), which was based on Reverse Polish Notation.
+His associated compiler (language translator) translated the programs formulated in GEORGE into the machine language of the DEUCE in 1957.

 Hamblin's work is considered to be the first to use Reverse Polish Notation, and this is why he is called an inventor of this representation method.
 Regardless of whether Hamblin independently invented the notation and its usage, he showed the merit, service, and advantage of the Reverse Polish way of writing programs for the processing on programmable computers and algorithms to make it happen.